cscheungae/Course-Project-Barter-Site/README.md

-# Comp4021 Project - Barter Village
+# Comp4021 Project - exchange-unused-items

 This is an web application to allow people to exchange unused items.
 In this project, Node.js, Express.js, React.js and MongoDB were used.